Our History

 MACED begins to offer Airbnb training and begins to support the What’s Next EKY?!
 Network.

-Our New Energy Internship program also launched this year, and has since trained seven individuals, six of whom are now employed in Eastern Kentucky doing energy efficiency and renewable energy work.
+Our New Energy Internship program also launched this year, and has since trained several individuals, many who are now employed or self-employed in Eastern Kentucky doing energy efficiency and renewable energy work.

 2019